francescobm/react-redux-project/README.md

 ### Testing
-In the repo there are some examples on how to test react components, reducers and actions.
+In the repo there are some examples on how to test react components, reducers, actions, thunks and store.

 - Testing framework: **Mocha**;
 - Assertion library: **Expect**;